manoj95918333/codealpha_task1/README.md

-# Credit Scoring Model — Final Result
+# Credit Scoring Model

+## Project Overview

+This project predicts an individual's creditworthiness using past financial data.

+The project uses a Machine Learning model and provides a web interface where users can enter financial details and receive a creditworthiness prediction with confidence.

 ## Objective

-Predict an individual's creditworthiness using past financial data.
+To predict whether an individual is creditworthy based on their financial history and related financial features.

 ## Model Used

-Random Forest Classifier
+- Random Forest Classifier

+## Technologies Used

+- Python
+- Flask
+- NumPy
+- Pandas
+- Scikit-learn
+- Joblib
+- HTML
+- CSS

 ## Financial Features Used

+The model uses the following features:

 - Age
 - Annual Income
 - Total Debt